Common Myths About Air ConditionersFebruary 11, 2019

 You will catch a cold if you use an air conditioner!

 It is not true.
 Yes, colds and flu are fellows of cold weather in winter.
 But it is also possible to catch a cold in summer.
-People are ready to blame air conditioners for making their places too cold.
+People are ready to blame their AC for making their places too cold.

 Cold temperature does not cause illness by itself.
 There are always viruses all around us, and it is a fact that some conditions are convenient for viruses to spread around.
 Low humidity rate helps the most viruses to travel better through the air in the winter months.